New and old Saito-Kurokawa lifts classically via $L^2$ norms and bounds on their supnorms: level aspect: Inner product relations

 \end{enumerate} Let $p$ and $N$ be as above.
 For a diagonal matrix $\mrm{diag}(p^a, p^b,p^c,p^d)$ with $a+c=b+d$, we put

+For given Hecke operators $R,R'$, one of the standard methods (cf. \cite{ILS}) to evaluate our desired inner products -- viz. $\lan F|R, F|R' \ran$ is to consider the residues obtained by manipulating the Rankin-Selberg zeta function of $F|R$ and $F|R'$ and to use some multiplicative relations among the Fourier coefficients.
+Indeed, such an approach works to a large extent for elliptic modular forms, but it is not available in the present setting.
 To obtain the inner product relations, we interpret the operators as double cosets inside suitable Hecke algebras and work with them, e.g., as in \cite{schulze2018petersson}.
 We take care to present all the calculations as exact norm relations are crucially required for our study of SK oldforms.

 For the sake of simplicity, we write $\mu(p):=[\Gamma^{(2)}_0(N):\Gamma^{(2)}_0(Np)]$ for any integer $N$ and any prime $p\nmid N$.
 We start with a lemma which is a degree $2$ analogue of \cite[Thm.~6]{schulze2018petersson}, if we note the slight difference in normalization of the operators. \begin{lem} Let $N$ be any positive integer and $p\nmid N$.
 Let $F,F'$ be any two Siegel cusp forms of level $N$ and $F$ an eigenfunction of the operator $T_S(p)$.
 Then